helios-yamet/Fitness-Station/README.md

 - As the gym owner, I would like my own account with specific privileges, to control the content of the site.

 - As the gym owner, I want the site to be secure, as I could lose business.

-- As the gym owner, I would like an email every time a user places an order, as I can then process and send the product to the user.

 ## Developer